dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 ## Type Classes

-This chapter contains information on the C# classes used to represent column types.
+This chapter contains information on the C# classes used to represent types in the DataView system types.
 Since the IDataView type system is extensible this list describes only the core data types.

 ### `DataViewType` Abstract Class

 The IDataView system includes the abstract class `DataViewType`.
-This is the base class for all column types. `DataViewType` has several convenience properties that simplify testing for common patterns.
-For example, the `IsVector` property indicates whether the `DataViewType` is an instance of `VectorType`.
+This is the base class for all types in the IDataView system.
 In the following notes, the symbol `type` is a variable of type `DataViewType`.
+This abstract class has, on itself, only one member:

-* The `type.RawType` property indicates the representation type of the column type.
+* The `type.RawType` property indicates the representation type of the IDataView type.
 Its use should generally be restricted to constructing generic type and method instantiations.
 For example, `type.RawType == typeof(uint)` is `true` for both `NumberDataViewType.UInt32` and some `KeyDataViewType` instances.

 ### `PrimitiveDataViewType` Abstract Class